samjulien/blog/_posts/2018-06-12-why-laravel-is-the-recommended-framework-for-secure-mission-critical-applications.md

 });
 ```

-CSRF filter allows you to check for a forged request and if it has been forged, it's going to return a 500 error.
-We can use Form Classes Token method and CSRF filter together to protect our application routes.
+The CSRF filter allows you to check for a forged request and if it has been forged, it's going to return an HTTP 500 error.
+You can use Form Classes Token method and CSRF filter together to protect your application routes.

 ## Mass Assignment Vulnerabilities on Laravel